louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 1) Time Binning

-The first thing we do to the raw data is bin the start and end location timestamps into 15 minute increments to help with data anonymization.
-Note that times are in your city's local time.
+The first thing we do to the raw data is bin the start and end location timestamps into 15 minute increments.
+This temporal resolution reduction helps with data anonymization.
+Note that we store times in our city's local time.
 We also are using ISO 8601 to be clear we are accounting for timezones and Daylight Saving Time.

 ### 2) Initial Locations - Raw GPS Points